-[void-controllers] Controller methods that return void must be annotated with @View.
+[mvc:void-controllers] Controller methods that return void must be annotated with @View.

-- [cdi-beans] MVC beans are managed by CDI. - [per-request] Default scope for MVC beans is request scope. - [validation-result] If validation fails, controller methods must still be called if a ValidationResult field or property is defined. - [[event-firing]] All events in javax.mvc.event must be fired.
-See Javadoc for more information on each event in that package. - [builtin-engines] Implementations must provide support for JSPs and Facelets. - [extension-engines] CDI beans that implement javax.mvc.engine.ViewEngine provide an extension mechanism for view engines. - [selection-algorithm] Implementations must use algorithm in Section 6.2 to select view engines.

-[request-forward] Forward request for which no view engine is found.

-[exception-wrap] Exceptions thrown during view processing must be wrapped.

-[view-resolution] Relative paths to views must be resolved as explained in Section 6.2.
+- [mvc:cdi-beans] MVC beans are managed by CDI. - [mvc:per-request] Default scope for MVC beans is request scope. - [mvc:validation-result] If validation fails, controller methods must still be called if a ValidationResult field or property is defined. - [mvc:event-firing] All events in javax.mvc.event must be fired.
+See Javadoc for more information on each event in that package. - [mvc:builtin-engines] Implementations must provide support for JSPs and Facelets. - [mvc:extension-engines] CDI beans that implement javax.mvc.engine.ViewEngine provide an extension mechanism for view engines. - [mvc:selection-algorithm] Implementations must use algorithm in Section 7.2 to select view engines. - [mvc:request-forward] Forward request for which no view engine is found. - [mvc:exception-wrap] Exceptions thrown during view processing must be wrapped. - [mvc:view-resolution] Relative paths to views must be resolved as explained in Section 7.2. - [[mvc:null-controllers]] The @View annotation is treated as a default value for any controller method that returns a null value. - [mvc:redirect] Support HTTP redirects using the redirect: prefix and a controller return type of String. - [mvc:annotation-inheritance] Annotation inheritance is derived from JAX-RS and extended to MVC annotations. - [mvc:csrf-options] CSRF support for configuration options defined by Csrf.CsrfOptions. - [mvc:csrf-support] CSRF validation required only for controllers annotated by @POST and consuming the media type x-www-form-urlencoded.